 If you have questions regarding church relations at Gordon College, please contact Rev. Bob Whittet, director of Church Relations, at bob.whittetgordon.edu or 978.867.4363.

-Rev. Tom Haugen, Chaplain, will preach in chapel.Click to read more
+Rev. Tom Haugen, Chaplain, will preach at this chapel gathering.Click to read more

-Rev. Tom Haugen, Chaplain, will preach in chapel.Click to close
+Rev. Tom Haugen, Chaplain, will preach at this chapel gathering.Click to close

 The campus will join together for an evening chapel gathering.Click to read more